The Herd (Australian band)

-The Herd is an Australian hip hop group formed in Sydney.
+The Herd were an Australian hip hop group formed in Sydney 2001.
 The group employs a "full band" format and is recognised for its live shows.
 The Herd is composed of Ozi Batla, Urthboy, Berzerkatron (MCs), Unkle Ho (beats), Traksewt (piano accordion, clarinet and beats), Sulo (beats and guitar), Toe-Fu (guitar), Rok Poshtya (bass) and singer Jane Tyrrell.
 The band's songs often feature politically oriented lyrics.
 The group has been largely inactive since 2013, reuniting for select performances.